-Figure 4 shows that most of Pakistan, Afghanistan, some parts of north and west India, southern islands and eastern parts of the South Asian region are coloured violet to orange for below normal rainfall, indicating skill of approximately 60-80% for these regions.
-The central and peninsular parts of India and regions along the foothills of Himalayas are coloured grey, indicating less skill for these locations.
+Figure 4 (for below normal rainfall) shows that some parts of Pakistan, Afghanistan, parts of central, north and east India, southern islands and eastern parts of the South Asian region are coloured violet to orange, indicating skill of approximately 60-80% for these regions.
+Some parts of Pakistan, Afghanistan, western part of India are coloured grey, indicating less skill for these locations.